-The first ever UN Food Systems Summit, scheduled to take place in September 2021, will provide a key opportunity to accelerate and scale food systems transformations to deliver progress across all Sustainable Development Goals, halting and reversing biodiversity loss, keeping global warming within 1.5oC and feeding the world healthy and nutritious diets, within planetary boundaries.
+The first ever UN Food Systems Summit took place in September 2021, providing a key opportunity to accelerate and scale food systems transformations to deliver progress across all Sustainable Development Goals, halting and reversing biodiversity loss, keeping global warming within 1.5oC and feeding the world healthy and nutritious diets, within planetary boundaries.

 The Summit helps advance and acclerate the delivery of WWF's stated Food goals.
 WWF works both as a convenor for the Summit and and as an active partner in the process.

 WWF Global Food Lead and Chair of Action Track 3, Joao Campari, and several members of the Action Track 3 leadership team share their reflections on the Summit in this blog.
 Watch this video for a summary of WWF's work throughout the Summit.

 Bringing together stakeholders from across food systems, the Summit is structured around five key Action Tracks that have far-reaching goals and provide opportunity to deliver systemic change.

 Through the Global Food Practice Leader Joao Campari, WWF chairs Action Track 3 of the UNFSS: Boost nature-positive production at scale.
 Other members of WWF’s Food Practice are involved in the implementation and further development of other action areas, most notably in Action Track 2 which works on sustainable consumption and diets as well as on food loss and waste.